The Daily 5: Read to Self and Work on Writing

 The “Read to Self” component is just what it sounds like: during this time your students are each equipped with books, seated alone, and reading independently.
 While this may seem pretty straightforward, creating a classroom full of independent readers with extended stamina requires slow and thoughtful execution.
 Three key strategies are outlined here:

-- Teach Students the 3 Ways to Read a Book
+Teach Students the Three Ways to Read a Book

 Boushey and Moser suggest teaching three different ways to read that encourage fluid practice from the very beginning.
 By reading the pictures, even the earliest learners begin to understand the elements of a story; by reading the words, the most conventional definition of reading is explored; and by retelling the story, students learn the importance of comprehending what they read.